 - Groups: such as established hacker groups

-All the identified threats must then be assessed.
+The assessor must complete an assessment of all the identified threats.
 After all, that is why we conduct risk assessments.
-For adversarial threats, the assessments should cover the intentions and capabilities of potential cyber attackers, including their potential targets.
-Each threat should be assigned a quantitative value such as very high, high, medium, etc. to be used during risk calculation.
+For adversarial threats, the assessments should cover potential cyber attackers’ intentions and capabilities, including their potential targets.
+Each threat should be assigned a quantitative value such as very high, high, medium, etc., to be used during risk calculation.

 Determine the likelihood that cyberattacks will occur and their success rates

-Now, since the threats and risks applicable to the organization’s cybersecurity posture are known, the risk assessor must determine the likelihood of subsequent cyberattacks occurring.
-This stage not only measures the likelihood, but it also determines the potential success rate should they occur.
+Now, the risk assessor must determine the probability of subsequent cyberattacks occurring.
+This stage not only measures the probability, but it also determines the potential success rate should they occur.
 A risk assessment employs factors such as the attackers’ capabilities, their intentions, and their past targets.
-Normally, a company assesses risk likelihood through considering a set of vulnerabilities and the influencing conditions.
-For instance, for non-adversarial risk events, a business can consider the anticipated duration and severity as described in the event.
+Typically, a company assesses risk likelihood by considering a set of vulnerabilities and the influencing conditions.
+For instance, for non-adversarial risk events, a business can consider the anticipated duration and severity described in the event.
 The likelihoods are assigned qualitative values.
 Factor influencing the methods assessors use to determine likelihood include: